 That’s why we recommend annual maintenance and annual inspection, when potential problems can be easily and readily addressed, as opposed to having to repair pipes that have frozen and ruptured.

-To schedule plumbing maintenance or repair, give us a call at (615) 469-5965.
-And be sure to ask about our Plumbing Maintenance Agreement for additional peace of mind.
-Jewell Mechanical provides residential and commercial plumbing services to Davidson County and most of the rest of Middle Tennessee.
+To schedule residential or commercial plumbing repair, give us a call at (615) 469-5965.
+Jewell Mechanical provides residential and commercial plumbing services in and around Nashville, TN.